lee-lindley/plsql_utilities/README.md

 not think it would be a good idea.
 Keep your expectations low.

 It returns a new *japh_util_udt* object with the transformed elements.

+### combine

+Not really a Perl thing, but I found myself needing to combine elements of two arrays into a new string value in a corresponding array often.
+It works kind of like map and kind of like sort does with the $a and $b variables for different elements (well, different elements in a single list, but hopefully you get the idea).
+Given an expression:

+    '$_a_ combines with $_b_'

+and the input array from the object instance plus the input array named *p_arr_b*, it loops through the elements substituting the value from the object instance array whereever '$\_a\_' occurs in the string and the value from the array named *p_arr_b* wherever '$\_b\_' occurs in the string.
+The result is stuffed into the return array at the same index.
+You can use different placeholders than '$\*_a_' by specifying the placholder strings in the arguments *p_a* and *p_b*.

+It returns a new *japh_util_udt* object with the transformed/combined elements.

+For our example if the first element of our object array was 'abc' and the first element of *p_arr_b* was 'xyz' we would get

+    'abc combines with xyz'

+in the first element of the returned array object.

 ### get